braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 ![][10]{: style="max-width:50%" }

-Now that we’ve analyzed and built a representation of the data, let’s build a segment.
+Now that we've analyzed and built a representation of the data, let's build a segment.

 #### Step 2: Build a segment